smyanj/wordle_ios101/README.md

 ## Notes

 Dealt with several challenges when building this app.
-First of which understanding the syntax was quite difficult when initially hopping into the project.
+First of which understanding the syntax was quite difficult when initially starting the project.
 I would get confused with where and how variables were declared and calling functions within other classes.
 Overall I was able to overcome these issues and successfully develop the app!

 ## License